 The park provides three trails in this use area: The Springs Trail, Azalea Trail, and Loop Trail.
 All the trails are up to three miles long and incorporate two suspension bridges.
 The trails offer a few picnic areas and six overlooks for visitors to rest and admire the scenery.
 Adjacent to the historic Water Works entrance and reflecting pools there are more trails, foot bridges, picnic tables, benches, and grills.
 One footbridge is currently in poor condition.
-All the footbridges should be evaluated and replaced as needed.
+Occasionally the surrounding reflecting pools will flood, submerging these footbridges.
+All the footbridges should be evaluated, repaired, and replaced as needed.
 This area also holds the Azalea Trail trailhead.
 Improved interpretive signage is needed along with trail directional signage.